farmOS/farmOS/docs/guide/contrib/produce-safety.md

 ## Dashboard

-The module provides a Food Safety Dashboard (available as a tab within the farmOS dashboard) which acts as an organized starting point for food safety record keeping.
+The module provides a Produce Safety Dashboard (available as a tab within the farmOS dashboard) which acts as an organized starting point for produce safety record keeping.
 Documents and files that are specific to the operations food safety plan and procedures can be uploaded to the dashboard for storage and reference.

-Quick links are provided for each managing records within each of the 5 main food safety focus areas (described below).
+Quick links are provided for each managing records within each of the 5 main produce safety focus areas (described below).

-Logs that are added via the quick links will automatically be given the "Food Safety" category for easier lookup in the future (as well as additional categories that may be specific to the activity being recorded).
-Remember that farmOS can be used for more than just Food Safety record keeping, so it is up to you to keep your records organized in a way that makes them easy to find for reporting purposes.
+Logs that are added via the quick links will automatically be given the "Produce Safety" category for easier lookup in the future (as well as additional categories that may be specific to the activity being recorded).
+Remember that farmOS can be used for more than just Produce Safety record keeping, so it is up to you to keep your records organized in a way that makes them easy to find for reporting purposes.

 ## Focus areas